Feeding the world’s growing population

 Research: Impact of soil fluorine on soil microbiology

-Gere is pioneering research in an aspect of soil health that has largely been ignored until now - fluorine's impact on nitrogen-fixing bacteria.
+Gere pioneered research in an aspect of soil health that had largely been ignored - fluorine's impact on nitrogen-fixing bacteria.

 Read more